 In Office DX K-12 Pandemic Response Program has three main ways to receive testing:

-- In some cases where available, students and staff may be tested by school nurses at their assigned school campus during the regular spring and fall sessions.
-All other individuals may be tested at the district testing site (see below for details).
-Please note: Families are not able to be tested at schools.
+- In some cases where available, students and staff may be tested by school nurses at their assigned school campus during the regular school day.
+Please note: Family members are not able to be tested at schools.

 - Students, staff, and families can be tested at the PVSchools District Administration Center drive-thru site.
-To register, visit the In Office DX website and click the red “K-12 School Testing” button at the top of the page.
+To pre-register, visit the In Office DX website and click the red “K-12 School Testing” button at the top of the page.
 Students, staff, and families who have not pre-registered will need to register once at the PVSchools District Administration Center testing site.

 Testing at the PVSchools District Administration Center drive-thru site will begin on March 11, 2021.
 Operating hours are as follows: